PeterCamilleri/CX16/docs/vm1_am.md

 ## Add

 Add word sized data on the data stack.
+Note that since byte sized data is automatically "promoted" to a word when loaded, this operation also serves to add bytes.

 * DataTypes: Implied
 * Addressing Modes: Implied